naman0815/catalog-manager/README.md

 2. Open the catalog manager, sync your catalogs using the manifest URL, and create your custom collections.
 There's a tutorial within the app to help you out.
 3. Download the JSON file.
 4. In the Nuvio TV app, go to Addons → Manage from phone.
-5. Scan the QR code, go to Collections, and click Import.
-Paste your URL or import the JSON.
+5. Scan the QR code, go to Collections, click Import and choose the JSON file.
 6. Save changes and sync to your TV.
 Done!
 ⚠️ I have not tested this on mobile so PC is highly recommended.